Normal Subgroup Theorem for groups acting on $\tilde A_2$-buildings: Introduction

 \begin{proof} If $\Gamma$ is not residually finite, then the intersection $N$ of all finite-index subgroups of $\Gamma$ is not trivial.
 But $N$ is a normal subgroup of $\Gamma$, so it is of finite index, and therefore is also a cocompact lattice of the same building.
 Applying Theorem \ref{mainthm} to $N$, we get that every non-trivial normal subgroup of $N$ is of finite index in $N$, and therefore also in $\Gamma$, so that it contains $N$.
 Hence $N$ is a finite index simple subgroup of $\Gamma$. \end{proof}

 If $\Gamma$ is a lattice in an algebraic group over a local field, then (as mentioned above) it is clear that $\Gamma$ is residually finite.
 On the other hand, if $\Gamma$ is a cocompact lattice in an exotic building, then the situation is very much unclear.
-It was conjectured in \cite[Conjecture 1.5]{BCL} that the first conclusion always holds ($\Gamma$ is virtually simple), but so far there have been very few progress in that direction.
+It was conjectured in \cite[Conjecture 1.5]{BCL} that the first conclusion always holds ($\Gamma$ is virtually simple), but so far there has been very little progress in that direction.
 However, recently, Thomas Titz Mite and Stefan Witzel have been able to produce cocompact lattices in buildings of type $\tilde C_2$ which are not residually finite \cite{MiteWitzel}.
 Although the proof needs to be adapted in non-trivial ways, it is very likely that the analogue of Theorem \ref{mainthm} also holds for $\tilde C_2$ buildings, thus providing new examples of infinite simple groups.
+We note that these building lattices are never quasi-isometric if they act on different buildings (see for example \cite{KramerWeiss}), so that it would provide infinitely many different QI classes of finitely presented groups.
+On the other hand, rigidity in Measure Equivalence for these groups is not known at the moment, although it probably should be expected.

 The main steps of the proof of Theorem \ref{mainthm} follow the beautiful strategy of Margulis.
 If $N$ is a non-trivial normal subgroup of $\Gamma$, then we first prove that $\Gamma/N$ has property (T) (we get this for free as $\Gamma$ itself has property (T)), and then that $\Gamma/N$ is amenable, which is the hard part.
 To do that, we introduce the boundary $\Delta$ of the building, which is an amenable $\Gamma$-space.
 The space $\Delta$ is the set of chambers of a spherical building (of rank 2, hence of dimension 1, \textit{i.e} a graph), and is equipped with two $\Gamma$-equivariant maps $\Delta\to \Delta_+$ and $\Delta\to \Delta_-$, where $\Delta_+$ and $\Delta_-$ are the two sets of vertices of different types.
 The space $\Delta$ is endowed with a natural measure class, which is $\Aut(X)$-invariant.
 As in Margulis' proof, the amenability of $\Gamma/N$ will follow from a Factor Theorem.
 In our case this Factor Theorem translates as follows.